plackyhacker/plackyhacker.github.io/kernel/race.md

 }
 ```

 It looks like we can try to win a race between the `if` statement and the `RtlMoveMemory` statement.
-The plan is to create a user space buffer of say `0xc00` bytes, send the a pointer to this `InputBuffer[0]` and a size fo `0x800` in `InputBuffer[1]`, then somehow change the buffer size in the struct to `0xc00`.
+The plan is to create a user space buffer of say `0xc00` bytes, send the a pointer to this `InputBuffer[0]` and a size of `0x800` in `InputBuffer[1]`, then somehow change the buffer size in the struct to `0xc00`.
 We will set up a basic PoC with what we know first.

 ## Proof of Concept